CSS-Electronics/canedge-grafana-backend/README.md

 ### Pending tasks
 Below are a list of pending items:

+- Optimize for speed (massive improvements to be expected in later versions)
 - Optimize Flask/Waitress session management for stability
 - Optimize caching/memory usage for stability
 - Improve performance for multiple DBC files and log files